-13.40A Issues In Forgery
+13.40 Issues In Forgery

-Use For Cases Where The Offense Is Alleged To Have Occurred After December 31, 2011
+Use For Cases Where The Offense Is Alleged To Have Occurred Before January 1, 2012

-To sustain the charge of forgery, the State must prove the following propositions:

-[1] First Proposition: That the defendant knowingly [(made a false document) (altered any document to make it false)] a so that it appeared to have been made [(by another) (at another time) (with different provisions) (by authority of one who did not give such authority)]; and

-[2] First Proposition: That the defendant knowingly [(issued) (delivered)] a which he knew had been made or altered so that it appeared to have been made [(by another) (at another time) (with different provisions) (by authority of one who did not give such authority)]; and

-[3] First Proposition: That the defendant knowingly possessed, with intent to issue or deliver a , which he knew had been made or altered so that it appeared to have been made [(by another) (at another time) (with different provisions) (by authority of one who did not give such authority)]; and

-[4] First Proposition: That the defendant knowingly and unlawfully used the digital signature of another; and

-[5] First Proposition: That the defendant knowingly and unlawfully used the signature device of another to create an electronic signature of that other person; and

-Second Proposition: That the defendant did so with an intent to defraud; and

-Third Proposition: That the was apparently capable of defrauding another.
+To sustain the charge of forgery, the State must prove the following propositions: [1] First Proposition: That the defendant knowingly [(made) (altered)] a so that it appeared to have been made [(by another) (at another time) (with different provisions) (by authority of one who did not give such authority)]; and [or] [2] First Proposition: That the defendant knowingly [(issued) (delivered)] a which he knew had been made or altered so that it appeared to have been made [(by another) (at another time) (with different provisions) (by authority of one who did not give such authority)]; and [or] [3] First Proposition: That the defendant knowingly possessed, with intent to issue or \\\\\, which he knew had been made or altered so that it appeared to have been made [(by another) (at another time) (with different provisions) (by authority of one who did not give such authority)]; and [or] [4] First Proposition: That the defendant knowingly and unlawfully used the digital signature of another; and [or] [5] First Proposition: That the defendant knowingly and unlawfully used the signature device of another to create an electronic signature of that other person; and Second Proposition: That the defendant did so with an intent to defraud; and Third Proposition: That the \\\\\\was apparently capable of defrauding another.
 If you find from your consideration of all the evidence that each one of these propositions has been proved beyond a reasonable doubt, you should find the defendant guilty.